vincekellner/demandforecasting/README.md

 # demandforecasting
 ### Forecast taxi demand for given areas in New York City

 Predictions are made based on a preprocessed dataset of the NYC Taxi and Limousine Commission (TLC) data (https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) containing hourly taxi demand from 01/2009 up to 06/2018 for all 263 taxi zones.
+A sample of the preprocessed data is provided.
+In addition, the complete data of the 10 and 20 busiest taxi zones in terms of the overall demand is available.

 Different forecasting methods are implemented: